 Embryology is the branch of biology which deals with the principles of the embryos from the stage of ovum fertilization till their development.
 This includes the developmental process of a single cell, embryo to a baby within an average of 266 days or 9 months.
 However, the term Embryology usually refers to the parental development of embryo and fetus.

-Embryology has become an important research area for studying the and understanding both normal and abnormal development and the importance towards the diseases, mutations and stem cell research.
+Embryology has become an important research area for studying the and understanding both normal and abnormal development and the importance towards the diseases, mutations and stem cells research.

-The process in which the embryo is formed and developed into a fetus.
+The process by which the embryo is formed and developed into a fetus.
 Embryogenesis begins with the fertilization of the ovum by sperm.
-Therefore the fertilized ovum is referred to as a zygote which undergoes rapid mitotic divisions with no significant growth and cellular differentiation, leading to the development of an embryo.
+Therefore the fertilized ovum is referred to as a zygote which undergoes active mitotic cell division without the significant growth and cellular differentiation, leading to the development of an embryo.

 It is a complex and miraculous process by which a single cell gives rise to a highly developed multicellular human being.
 A continuous process begins when an oocyte (ovum) is fertilized by a sperm to form a zygote which differentiates into a definitive organ system and thereafter into their early functional stage.
 Transformation mechanisms include- cell-division, cell migration, apoptosis, differentiation, growth, cell rearrangement.

 Understanding embryology is essential for creating healthcare strategies :